 Purple kale – Leafy green, sulfur-rich, and colorful.

 I could go on, but I won’t.
 The point is that any plant with these colors is going to contain these compounds, because these compounds literally are the colors.
 That means I’ve missed the vast majority of anthocyanin sources, but it also means that you’ll have an easy time finding them out there in the world.
-Eat up (but rinse your mouth out after; they stain) and go for blues, reds, and purples.
+Go for blues, reds, and purples.

 Oh, yeah.
 There are a couple other relevant flavonoids.
 Anthocyanins get the most press, but there are other foods with potentially beneficial health effects due to flavonoid content.